Peace Corps Master's International Program

 To complete this program two semesters of coursework for the Master's degree in Rural Development or Natural Resources Management must be taken through the University of Alaska Fairbanks.
 The two semesters of coursework is followed by a two-year Peace Corps volunteer assignment.
 On completion of the volunteer assignment students return to the University of Alaska Fairbanks to finish their Master's degree requirements.

-Students completing the program will be awarded a Masters of Science degree in Natural Resources Management in the School of Natural Resources and Agricultural Sciences or a Masters of Arts degree in the Department of Alaska Native and Rural Development in the College of Rural Alaska.
+Students completing the program will be awarded a Masters of Science degree in Natural Resources Management in the School of Natural Resources and Extension or a Masters of Arts degree in the Department of Alaska Native and Rural Development in the College of Rural Alaska.

-Students in the School of Natural Resources and Agricultural Sciences can specialize in one of four Departments: Forest Sciences, Geography, Plant, Animal and Soil Sciences, and Resources Management.
+Students in the School of Natural Resources and Extension can specialize in one of four Departments: Forest Sciences, Geography, Plant, Animal and Soil Sciences, and Resources Management.

 Program Requirements for the Peace Corps Master's International Program (PCMIP)